kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 ### Elective Reading

 Each week you will be *required* to do additional reading but have a choice from a selection.
-You should provide an overview of this reading in the form of a supplementary handout (see above in handbook for instructions).
-We will try to maximise coverage of elective reading from week to week.
+We will try to maximise coverage of elective reading from week to week but may not get to every category in class discussion.
+I would like to ask that we try to have at least one person per category each week.
+The elective reading is what you do your elective reading handouts on.

 Choose one of these categories: A (Pure Land) OR B (Nichiren) OR C (Ch’an/Zen) and read only the material labelled with your category from each text.